Public History Module: Sharing the Secrets of Colchester Castle Museum

 2. Understand how archives, collections and research resources are organised and structured, and how they can be used together.

-3. Confidently combine traditional written historical sources with diverse kinds of primary sources such as material objects and artworks.
+3. Confidently combine traditional written historical sources with material primary sources such as objects or artworks.

 4. Effectively combine text and media resources to create an attractive and accessible report using digital tools.